- Are you interested in improving health and health awareness?

 Course setup:

 The course is based on lectures and one seminar.
 It is expected that students participate in discussion and project work.
-There is a requirement for basic knowledge in nutrition in order to choose the course.
+There is a requirement for basic knowledge of nutrition in order to choose the course.
 Assessment is based on the seminar and a home exam.
 Attendance in the seminar is obligatory.Face-to-face learningDistance learningPrerequisitesAttendance required in classCourse taught first half of the semesterHÍT502MNutrition in performance sportsElective course5Free elective course within the programme5 ECTS, creditsCourse DescriptionThe role of nutrition for sports performance is the subject of this course, which is in continuation of the course Nutrition and training in youth.
 Emphasis is placed on deepening the knowledge already gained.
-Project work will focus on aquiring practical skills based on menu planning and calculations, reviewing special needs in performance sports, for example during comptetition and resting periods, during preparation phases, in competition and in recovery.
+Project work will focus on acquiring practical skills based on menu planning and calculations, reviewing special needs in performance sports, for example during competition and resting periods, during preparation phases, in competition and in recovery.
 Weight management is also examined in disciplines where weight categories are relevant.

 The latest research on the subject will be reviewed, and limitations and progress on the status of knowledge of the subject.
 Emphasis is placed on being able to distinguish the actual state of knowledge compared with marketing and trends within certain disciplines.